zeynepandsoy/Flask-Traffic-Web-App/README.md

 **Blueprints** allow modularizing the Flask application by breaking it up into smaller, more manageable pieces.
 In this project, two blueprints are defined and used to organize and group related routes together:

-* `auth_bp`  Contains routes related to user authentication (e.g., login, logout, registration)
+* `auth_bp`  Contains routes related to user authentication (e.g., login, signup, login helpers)
 * `main_bp` Contains all other routes including logged in page routes and an API route

 ## Authentication

-User authentication is handled by Flask-Login.
+User authentication is handled by [Flask-Login](https://flask-login.readthedocs.io/en/latest/).
 The authentication routes are defined using the @auth_bp.route() decorator, and include:

 * `/signup` Allows new users to sign up and create an account.
 * `/login` Allows registered users to log in to their account.